In the months

 to Cardiff, and on it, built a hutted camp for the employees.
 So, Island Farm

 Camp started its life as a dormitory for the ammunitions factory workers and

 But the idea of the women staying in the camp didn' t take off because, for some of the women, the bus journey was the highlight of their day.
 They would have knitting competitions on the buses (see who could knit the longest scarf from the time they left home to the time they got to the factory), singing competitions (one side of the bus against the other) and they would share mend, "make do" ideas such as pickling techniques and recipes using the meagre rationed food supplies that existed during WWII.

 People who work in a dangerous job often become complacent about the danger of their environment believing that they are somehow protected from injury.
 It would have only taken a small German air-raid and a few well placed bombs and Bridgend would have been wiped off the map.
 However, there was never any deliberate attempt to bomb the factory by the Luftwaffe.
 There are documented bombs that fell very close to the factory but these tended to be stray single bombs so more likley to be a plane which has been badly shot up or with engine trouble that has jettisoned its bomb load.

 I have also heard mentioned that the Germans didnt want to bomb the factory for fear of hitting the PoW camp which was less than a mile away.
-This tale is very unlikely to have any truth in it because Island Farm didn't become a PoW camp until November 1944, by which time, the strength of the German Luftwaffe had been greatly reduced and bombing raids this far into Great Britian had ceased.
+This tale is extremely unlikely to have any truth in it because Island Farm didn't become a PoW camp until November 1944, by which time, the strength of the German Luftwaffe had been greatly reduced and bombing raids this far into Great Britian had ceased.

 Luftwaffe Photo of Bridgend 24th August 1940

-of Bridgend.
+town of Bridgend.
 The German intelligence also knew exactly what they had photographed

 because the photo clearly has the title "Staatliche Munitionsfabrik"